Authorities: 'Ghost guns' among 5 weapons seized as teens charged in Westmont Hilltop school security breach; response 'prevented a tragedy,' DA says

 "A concerned parent reported to the Westmont Hilltop School District that an unauthorized person had been in the building," Neugebauer said.
 "When the school district got that information, they contacted law enforcement, and an investigation was begun immediately."

-Westmont Hilltop School District Board of Directors President Robert Gleason said he is "pretty proud of the way the school district responded" and that the "whole system worked pretty well this time, thank goodness."
+Robert Gleason, Westmont Hilltop school board president, said he is "pretty proud of the way the school district responded" and that the "whole system worked pretty well this time, thank goodness."

 "I think this should be a message to everybody that this type of behavior — even talking about it, thinking about it — we absolutely are not going to allow that," Gleason said.
 "So now, it's out of our hands, and it's turned over to the legal authorities, and they're going to move forward.
 I hope that sends a proper message."

-The district attorney's office; Upper Yoder Township Police Department; Cambria County detectives; Johnstown Police Department; West Hills Regional Police Department; U.S. Department of Homeland Security; Bureau of Alcohol, Tobacco, Firearms and Explosives; Federal Bureau of Investigation and U.S. Attorney's Office were involved.
+The district attorney's office; Upper Yoder Township police; Cambria County detectives; Johnstown police; West Hills Regional police; the U.S. Department of Homeland Security; the Bureau of Alcohol, Tobacco, Firearms and Explosives; the Federal Bureau of Investigation and the U.S. Attorney's Office were involved.